 An emboldened EEOC continues to champion the cause.
 Former EEOC Commissioner Victoria Lipnic stated that the commission’s Strategic Plan for 2022 will implement new priorities around “collecting pay data, enforcing pay equity, and disability rights,” indicating that pay equity and disclosure will become prominent themes for the EEOC in 2022.

-The outlook for pay equity and DEI in 2022 is shaping up to be robust, particularly when combined with employee and investor insistence to get to this right now.
+The outlook for pay equity and diversity, equity, and inclusion in the workplace in 2022 is shaping up to be robust, particularly when combined with employee and investor insistence to get to this right now.

 This changing regulatory landscape is not an issue for forward-thinking companies that rely on workplace equity software-as-a-service (SaaS) like Syndio’s.
 Our platform runs continuously to provide complete, real-time data regarding pay equity and opportunity status, capturing evolving dynamics on a daily basis and ensuring that the best employees are paid and promoted without bias.
 These solutions remove the confusion and vulnerability associated with one-time or annual audits.
 And they allow companies to comply with information requests with immediacy, ease and confidence.